Go directly to product information

 Ngô hiômi (bobimbi)

-In Africa there are fifteen 'garlic trees', plants of which sometimes all parts smell of garlic, including the bark, branches and leaves.
+In Africa there are about fifteen 'garlic trees', plants of which sometimes all parts smell of garlic, including the bark, the branches and the leaves.

 Ngô hiômi is no longer available.

-The seeds of Scorodophloeus zenkeri (divida) and Afrostyrax lepidophyllus are especially popular in West Africa, where these plants occur naturally in the rainforest.
-You can also find such garlic plants outside Africa, such as the kulim tree, Scorodocarpus Borneensis, in Borneo (Indonesia).
+Especially the seeds of the Scorodophloeus zenkeri (divida) and of the Afrostyrax lepidophyllus are very popular in West Africa, where these plants naturally occur in the rainforest.
+Incidentally, you can also find such garlic plants outside Africa, such as the kulim tree, Scorodocarpus Borneensis, in Borneo (Indonesia).

 We offer the seeds of the Afrostyrax lepidophyllus.
-It grows in the dense tropical rainforest of West Africa, especially in Cameroon, Congo and Nigeria, and bears fruit.
-These grow like beads, in strands on the tree.
-After drying, when all moisture-containing components have dried out, what remains is the round seed, surrounded by a parchment shell, the endocarp.
-This 'garlic nut' is sometimes called the 'rondelle', the French word for 'bead'.
+This grows in the dense tropical rainforest of West Africa, especially in Cameroon, Congo and Nigeria., and bears fruits.
+These grow like beads, in strings on the tree.
+After drying, when all moisture-containing components have dried out, the round seed remains, surrounded by a parchment shell, the endocarp.
+This 'garlic nut' is also called the 'rondelle', the French word for 'bead'.

 The seeds contain the same volatile substances as garlic.
 They are released when the plant's defense mechanism is activated, for example when you damage the plant.
-Just like when sawing the wood of the divida - the wood name - an excellent furniture wood.
-The seeds are called ngô hiômi in the Bassa language, and are traditionally used as medicine and spice, such as in the herb mixture mbongô tchòbi used in the fish dish of the same name.
+Such as when sawing the wood of the divida - the name of the wood - an excellent furniture wood.
+The seeds are called ngô hiômi in the Bassa language, and are traditionally used as a medicine and spice, such as in the spice mixture mbongô tchòbi that is used in the fish dish of the same name.

-Our garlic nuts come from wild picking.
+Our garlic nuts come from wild harvesting.
 Experiments are being conducted with the cultivation of this tree to protect the endangered natural population from overexploitation, but so far without success.

-The fruit of Scorodophloeus zenkeri is an elongated pod with 1-2 mostly disc-shaped seeds.
-In addition to this, the bark of this tree is also used together with the seeds in nkui sauce, nap poh sauce and condre, a very popular goat meat dish.
-The bark is blackened before use.
+The fruit of the Scorodophloeus zenkeri is an elongated pod with 1-2 mostly disc-shaped seeds.
+Besides these, the bark of this tree is also used, which together with the seeds is used in nkui sauce, nap poh sauce and to condre, a very popular dish of goat meat.
+The bark is charred black before use.

 Smell and taste

-Ngo hiômi has a pleasant garlic aroma, and produces an unmissable garlic breath after eating it.
-This is common to all plants that are rich in marasmicin (thiosulfinate) - such as wild garlic (Tulbaghia violacea) - or allicin (diallylthiosulfinate) - such as garlic (Allium sativum).
+NgO hiomi has a pleasant garlic aroma, and causes an unmistakable garlic breath after eating it.
+This is common to all plants that are rich in marasmicin (thiosulfinate) - such as wild garlic (Tulbaghia violacea) - or allicin (diallylthiosulfinaac) - such as garlic (Allium sativum).
 Both compounds are unstable, and - this is how the plant's defense mechanism works - break down into a complex of sulfur compounds, such as

 Usage

-Ngô hiômi is used, among other things, in the spice mixture yaji, the basis for every Nigerian dry-rub (for the BBQ).
-Yaji is delicious, due to the combination of spices and the irreplaceable power of kuli-kuli, the basis for the rub, made from pressed peanut cake.
+Ngô hiômi is processed in the spice mixture yaji, the basis for every Nigerian dry rub (for the bbq).
+Yaji is delicious, because of the combination of spices and the irreplaceable power of kuli-kuli, the basis for the rub, made from pressed peanut cake.
 Easy to make yourself.

 Features